 To sum up assigning tasks in Confluence is quick and powerful.
 With just @mentions and optional due dates, you can keep projects moving without losing track of who’s responsible.

 Try assigning a task the next time you capture meeting notes.
-You’ll see how easily Confluence keeps your team organized and accountable.
+Then, you’ll see how easily Confluence keeps your team organized and accountable.
 Use your knowledge about how to use @mentions in Confluence to your advantage.

 Eventually, for more tips, check out my guides on Confluence and Jira!